 hermes skills install openai/skills/k8s # installHermes assigns trust levels (builtin, official, trusted, community) and can security-scan skills for dangerous patterns like data exfiltration or destructive shell commands.
 This matters when you are about to give an agent write access to your product tooling.

-Wiring Hermes to Userorbit
+Get Hermes talking to Userorbit in four steps:

-1. Install the Userorbit skill
+# 1. Add the Userorbit skill

 hermes skills tap add userorbit/skill-repo